electric-sql/pglite/docs/docs/sync.md

 - `primaryKey: string[]`<br>
   An array of column names that form the primary key of the table you are syncing into.
 Used for updates and deletes.

-- `shapeKey: string`<br>
+- `shapeKey: string | null`<br>
-  Optional identifier for the shape subscription - if provided the stream state will be persisted along with the data in order to allow resuming the stream between sessions.
+  Identifier for the shape subscription - If not null, stream state will be persisted along with the data in order to allow resuming the stream between sessions.

 - `useCopy: boolean`<br>
   Whether to use the `COPY FROM` command to insert the initial data, defaults to `false`.
 This process may be faster than inserting row by row as it combines the inserts into a CSV to be passed to Postgres.